 We have fought for divers' right of way to Cannery Row, Monastery Beach, and 17 Mile Drive.
 We argued successfully to maintain parking on the ocean side of Highway 1 at Monastery Beach.
 When the Monterey Land Use Plan wanted to ban divers from crossing Carmel River Beach from either end we constantly and persistently testified to the Coastal Commission to prevent access restriction.
 In other testifying with the Coastal Commission we presented usage data and argued to obtain parking and restrooms for divers' use at Stillwater Cove on 17 Mile Drive.
 We filed successful legal action to prevent closure of Lovers Point Cove in Pacific Grove to divers.
 We voiced our opinions during the establishment of Marine Life Protected Areas which were required by the Marine Life Protection Act.
 And we continue to voice the concerns and rights of divers.

-The latest rounds with Pebble Beach Company started when photographer Daniel Schwartz wanted to take photos in August, 2015, for the Monterey Shootout.
+When photographer Daniel Schwartz wanted to take photos in August, 2015, for the Monterey Shootout.
 He was blocked from accessing the water, so documented this and worked with the Coastal Commission to verify public rights.
-In a March, 2016, understanding divers now have six parking spots by the pier in addition to 10 at the hedgerow.
-For more detail read the 'New Business' section of the July 27, 2016, meeting minutes.
-These can be accessed via the 'Minutes' link above.
-You may also view Daniel's photo work at Seawindows.
+In a March, 2016 understanding, divers now have six parking spots by the pier in addition to 10 at the hedgerow.

 Conservation is a major area of interest for Cen-Cal.